AlexandreDecan/portion/README.md

 **1.8.0** (2018-12-11)

  - Intervals have a `left`, `lower`, `upper`, and `right` attribute that refer to its enclosure.
  - Intervals have a `replace` method to create new intervals based on the current one.
+This method accepts both values and functions.
  - Intervals have an `apply` method to apply a function on the underlying atomic intervals.
  - Intervals can be compared with single values as well.
  - `I.empty()` returns the same instance to save memory.